languel/cloudglsl/cloud-shader-web/README.md

 # Cloud Shader Web

 This project is a minimal webpage that displays a cloud shader using WebGL.
 It allows users to control various dynamic parameters of the shader through a simple user interface that can be toggled on and off.
+The project now also supports external control via MIDI devices with temporal smoothing for precise parameter adjustments.

 ## Project Structure